 The business values direct how all stakeholders will behave during this journey.

-The True North is a succinct tool to ensure all these stakeholders are aligned and moving in the same direction towards achieving the organization's goals and ensuring the success of its strategic plans.
+True North is a succinct tool to ensure all these stakeholders are aligned and moving in the same direction toward achieving the organization's goals and ensuring the success of its strategic plans.

 Click here to learn more about strategy or take a look at these content recommendations:

 - Strategic Portfolio Management 101: Strategic Portfolio Management is becoming increasingly popular as more businesses look to optimize and improve their time to market, address their CAPEX, achieve their ESG targets, and realize their strategic goals - so what does it all mean?